 The importance of planning

 It’s important to have a clear plan for your business when beginning a new venture.
 Have clear goals and set yourself deadlines to have pieces of your planning done by.
 Not only will planning lay out clearly what you need to complete in order to achieve your business goals, it will also help to keep your finances stable.
-Include budgeting in your planning process and allow yourself plenty of time to complete objectives.
+Include business budgeting in your planning process and allow yourself plenty of time to complete objectives.

 Nationwide views business plans as roadmaps that help to guide the business founder, keeping them on track.
 They write, “Whether you’re starting a small business or exploring ways to expand an existing one, a business plan is an important tool to help guide your decisions.
 Think of it as a roadmap to success, providing greater clarity on all aspects of your business, from marketing and finance to operations and product/service details”.